 I’m optimistic about where things may be heading for children, especially those with special needs.
 For a long time these children had inadequate resources, as there was a lack of education and Individuals with Disabilities Education Act (IDEA) funding as well as prioritization.
 All of those things are now coming to the forefront and are being discussed with a greater sense of importance and urgency.
 I believe there will be a substantial expansion of telehealth and especially teletherapy, based upon lessons learned from COVID-19 and the needs coming out of the pandemic.
 I think we really have the opportunity to do good work for the children we serve.
 In the midst of everything, I really am hopeful for the year ahead and what it means for our kids.

-Kelly Wolfe is the vice president of strategic partnerships and regulatory compliance for PresenceLearning.
+Kelly Wolfe is the vice president of public affairs and advocacy for Presence.
 She is an external affairs leader with expertise in public policy and government and community affairs.
 Her long career spans advocacy work at a large children’s hospital; government affairs work, as both a lobbyist and state senate policy advisor; and serving in the classroom as an elementary-school teacher.
 She is passionate about children’s education and development issues.